Cperez2187/paideia-tribune/content/posts/2018-11-06--music-to-my-ears/index.md

 The full production featured lights, cameras and action.

-They performed 4 songs, *Rocky Mountain Romp by Brian Balmages, Harbinger by Robert Sheldon*, *Leader of the Class by Ed Huckeby*, and *March Onward by John O’Reilly and Mark Williams*.
+They performed 4 songs, *Rocky Mountain Romp* by Brian Balmages, *Harbinger* by Robert Sheldon, *Leader of the Class* by Ed Huckeby, and *March Onward* by John O’Reilly and Mark Williams.

-Practiced paid off – the advanced band members blended a cross between melody and harmony that prompted repeated applause from proud parents.
+Practice paid off – the advanced band members blended a cross between melody and harmony that prompted repeated applause from proud parents.

 Music makes something magical happen that benefits learning even beyond reading the notes on the pages.